ascorbic/impala/README.md

 ## Usage

-See the demo site for now
+See the demo site for now.
+Dev mode is not implemented yet.

 ## FAQ